ghemsley/coffeefinder/README.md

     -v, --version                    Display the program version
     -h, --help                       Display a helpful usage guide
 ```

+Launching the program without options works too; it will use the default radius, sorting method, and results limit and will lookup your location using your public IP address.

+Once launched, the program can search for and display coffee shops/other businesses that sell coffee.
+By default the program guesses your location using a geoIP lookup service, or you can search by address.
+You can also optionally save results to a favorites list for easy reference later.
+The favorites list will be saved in the file `~/.coffeefinder.json`.
+Deleting or clearing all your favorites will get rid of the file for you automatically.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ghemsley/coffeefinder.